wnsgml972/midas_log/contents/BasicEducation/Role.md

 ## Short

-Research and Development of Memory Database(Pluto) and UI Framework(Phase, Alice UI), a dedicated engine within the company
+Research and Development of In Memory Database(Pluto) and UI Framework(Phase, Alice UI), a dedicated engine within the company

 <hr/>
 <br/><br/>